imadboulyakine1/GamePrototype1/README.md

     Improve Collision Detection: Refine collision handling for smoother movement.

+    Thirst Mechanics: Implement thirst mechanics where the player needs to find water cells to survive.

     Code Comments: Add comments to your code for better readability.

     Code Formatting: Format your code consistently.